Raymond Eugene Brown: Prosecution, sentence, and release

 At the time, Alabama's criminal code allowed defendants to be prosecuted as adults, and on October 10, the Clay County Prosecutor's Office and the District Attorney held a meeting to decide on how they would proceed.
 Brown's attorney petitioned that his client be tried in juvenile court, while prosecutors demanded that he be tried as an adult, which would have made him eligible for the death penalty.

 Eventually, they settled on trying him as an adult and ordered that he undergo a psychiatric evaluation at the Bryce Hospital in Tuscaloosa.
 A few months later, he was deemed sane to stand trial.
 At trial, the court was packed with curious onlookers interested in the events, while Brown himself spent most of the time seemingly emotionless and occasionally covering his face with his hands.

 Due to the overwhelming amount of evidence against him, including witness testimony, material evidence and his own admissions, Brown was swiftly convicted.
-However, instead of a death sentence, he was given three life terms without parole and transferred to a local prison.
+However, he was given three life terms after the jury recommended mercy.
 He expressed no visible emotion during the sentencing phase.

 During his incarceration, Brown studied to become an auto-mechanic and participated in a number of prisoner rehabilitation programs, for which he earned a reputation as a model prisoner.
 Due to this, he was paroled in 1973 and returned to Ashland, where he lived at his mother's house for some time.
 Soon after, Brown moved to Montgomery, where he found work at a local autoshop and rented himself an apartment.